jluzio/study-guides/java/01-java.md

 - **Properties**: The Properties class represents a persistent set of properties.
 The Properties can be saved to a stream or loaded from a stream.
 Each key and its corresponding value in the property list is a string.
 - **TreeMap**: A Red-Black tree based NavigableMap implementation.
 The map is sorted according to the natural ordering of its keys, or by a Comparator provided at map creation time, depending on which constructor is used.
 - **WeakHashMap**: Hash table based implementation of the Map interface, with weak keys.
 An entry in a WeakHashMap will automatically be removed when its key is no longer in ordinary use.

+# Streams
+A sequence of elements supporting sequential and parallel aggregate operations.
+To perform a computation, stream operations are composed into a stream pipeline.
+A stream pipeline consists of a source (which might be an array, a collection, a generator function, an I/ O channel, etc), zero or more intermediate operations (which transform a stream into another stream, such as filter(Predicate)), and a terminal operation (which produces a result or side-effect, such as count() or forEach(Consumer)).
+Streams are lazy; computation on the source data is only performed when the terminal operation is initiated, and source elements are consumed only as needed.

 # Nested classes